Shoecare for smooth leather shoes

 Remove the laces from the shoes before cleaning them.
 If you leave the shoe trees in the shoes, the leather is slightly stretched and the care products reach the leather particularly well.

 Only clean shoes can be maintained.
-Therefore remove loose dust or dirt with the Burgol Horsehair Brush 15 mm hair length.
-The short horsehair is strong enough to remove dust and dirt, but gentle enough on most types of leather.
+Therefore remove loose dust or dirt with the Burgol Luxury Dirt Brush.
+The short birstles are strong enough to remove dust and dirt, but gentle enough on most types of leather.
 More firmly adhered and water-soluble dirt can be wiped off with a moistened Burgol Polishing Cloth.

 Step 2: Care for shoe leather